DeepakRajole/Cricket_analytics/README.md

 # ODI Cricket Data Engineering Project Using Snowflake

-Welcome to the comprehensive end-to-end data engineering solution for One Day International (ODI) cricket data using Snowflake.
-This project covers everything from initial design considerations to the intricacies of data flow, database layer architecture, and more.
+This project provides a comprehensive end-to-end data engineering solution for One Day International (ODI) cricket data using Snowflake.
+It covers initial design considerations, data flow, database layer architecture, and more.

 ## Table of Contents